 Unicef's Chief of Child Protection, Amanda Bissex, says Solomon Islands is estimated to have the lowest rate of birth registration in the Pacific.

-Ms Bissex told Amelia Langford the new database will be far superior to the old paper-based registration.
+Ms Bissex says the new system will be far superior to the old paper-based registration and will help the country deliver better services.